geoserver/geoserver/doc/en/user/source/configuration/globalsettings.rst

 File Locking
 ''''''''''''

-This configuration settings allows control of they type of file locking used when accessing the GeoServer Data Directory.
-This setting is used to protected the GeoServer configuration from being corrupted by multiple parties editing simultaneously.
+This configuration settings allows control of the type of file locking used when accessing the GeoServer Data Directory.
+This setting is used to protect the GeoServer configuration from being corrupted by multiple parties editing simultaneously.
 File locking should be employed when using the REST API to configure GeoServer, and can protected GeoServer when more than one administrator is making changes concurrently.

 There are three options: